DanielBMarkham/Info-Ops3/manuscript/chapter01.md

-# On the importance of being wrong:
+# Learning is Being Wrong

 I make a lot of mistakes.
 Matter of fact, most of what I do and say is a mistake, measured by some metric.
-It's important to understand that, not in order to be a humble, better person or participate in a flavor-of-the-week self-improvement program, but the deeper knowledge that *everything learns by being wrong first*.
+It's important to fully understand that, not in order to be a humble, better person or participate in a flavor-of-the-week self-improvement program, but because it contains the deeper knowledge that *everything learns by being wrong first*.

 Don't believe me?
 Here are some places where being wrong is the most important part of existence.